 AnnotatED at #OLCInnovate

 - AnnotatED Summit Tue 2 April 1–4pm MT: RSVP to attend AnnotatED, a free summit for teaching and learning with digital annotation, face-to-face at #OLCInnovate in Colorado or virtually.
-Attendees will include leaders from the annotation community like Marginal Syllabus co-founder Remi Kalir, Francisco Perez from CROWDLAAERS, Director of Education Jeremy Dean and Nate Angell from Hypothesis, and folks from institutions now piloting annotation like CSU Channel Islands and Davidson College.
+Attendees will include leaders from the annotation community like Manuel Espinoza, Associate Professor of Educational Foundations at CU Denver, Marginal Syllabus co-founder Remi Kalir, Francisco Perez from CROWDLAAERS, Director of Education Jeremy Dean and Nate Angell from Hypothesis, and folks from institutions now piloting annotation like Boise State University, CSU Channel Islands, MSU Denver, and the University of Oklahoma.
+View the full program online.

 - Annotation Within and Beyond the Classroom Wed 3 April 3:30–4:15pm MT: An OLC Innovation Studio with Jeremy Dean (Hypothesis), Remi Kalir (CU Denver), and Sundi Richard (Davidson College) in Aurora Ballroom Innovation Studio.